 The Acting Head of ICT is the Council's Senior Information Risk Owner (SIRO), whose role is to assure the Council's information through implementation of the Council's Information Risk Management Policy.
-The SIRO assesses quarterly information risk returns from each Head of Service (as the information asset owner) to ensure risks are reported appropriately, measures to reduce risk are effective and information risk management is embedded into the culture of the organisation.
+The SIRO assesses half yearly information risk returns from each Head of Service (as the information asset owner) to ensure risks are reported appropriately, measures to reduce risk are effective and information risk management is embedded into the culture of the organisation.

-The SIRO is supported by Corporate Information Governance Unit and a network of information governance (IG) stewards within each directorate who assist Heads of Service in assuring the information that is managed and used by their service area.
-IG Stewards are responsible for communicating key messages to staff and management across the organisation on IG policies, ensuring staff are appropriately trained and developing and maintaining an Information Asset Register.
-Organisations need to comply with the new General Data Protection Regulation in 2018 and the SIRO is overseeing an action plan to ensure the Council's personal information is managed appropriately in readiness for this deadline.
+The new Statutory Data Protection Officer role - an independent advisory role required by the General Data Protection Regulations (GDPR) - reports to CMT via the SIRO, and also fulfills the Data Protection officer role for the majority of the Council's schools (as separate Data Controllers in Law) via a Service Level Agreement.
+The Data Protection Officer manages the Corporate Information Governance Unit and works closely with a network of information governance (IG) stewards within each directorate who assist Heads of Service in assuring the information that is managed and used by their service area.
+IG Stewards are responsible for communicating key messages to staff and management across the organisation on IG policies, ensuring staff are appropriately trained, and developing and maintaining a GDPR compliant Record of Processing Activities via their Information Asset Register and Privacy notices.